 International Gallery - "Generations," a multidisciplinary, multicultural investigation of the art and rituals associated with birth from ancient times to the present, celebrated the opening of the International Center in September 1987.
-Developed by the Smithsonian Institution Traveling Exhibition Service (SITES), it links many diverse Smithsonian scholarly resources and collections in an exploration of the richness and diversity of cultures worldwide as they celebrate this milestone of human experience.
-Of particular importance in the exhibition is the interpretation of non-Western materials, The exhibition concentrates on the ways certain cultures view this subject, how they incorporate it in their world view, how they deal with its reality as well as its symbolism, and how they express these ideas and concepts in material form.
+Developed by the Smithsonian Institution Traveling Exhibition Service (SITES), it linked many diverse Smithsonian scholarly resources and collections in an exploration of the richness and diversity of cultures worldwide as they celebrate this milestone of human experience.
+The interpretation of non-Western materials was of particular importance in the exhibition.
+The exhibition concentrated on the ways certain cultures view this subject, how they incorporate it in their world view, how they deal with its reality as well as its symbolism, and how they express these ideas and concepts in material form.

 A second major exhibition, "Tropical Rainforests: A Disappearing Treasure," also organized by SITES, opened in May 1988.
-This show again allows the Smithsonian to present the results of scientific research on the destruction of the world's tropical forests, the Earth's most biologically diverse habitat.
+This show allows the Smithsonian to present the results of scientific research on the destruction of the world's tropical forests, the Earth's most biologically diverse habitat.
 The exhibition addresses this timely and vital problem with a cross-disciplinary approach and draws extensively upon research conducted at the Smithsonian Tropical Research Institute, the National Museum of Natural History, and the National Zoo as well as other international research centers.
 The goals of this exhibition are to alert the public to the problems confronting tropical ecosystems, especially forests, and to illustrate current programs in research and conservation that address tropical deforestation.

 To derive the maximum potential for educating the public, the Institution is sponsoring a parallel series of outreach programs.
 These programs are an integral part of the tropical forest exhibition.
 They provide more comprehensive information on a variety of topics that are too complex for, or otherwise not easily translatable into, a museum exhibition.
 The programs assume three different formats -- a film series, a public lecture series, and scientific symposia and seminars -- to appeal to a broad audience.
 This programming, developed for use at the Smithsonian, will also serve as a model for programming for the traveling exhibition version scheduled for presentation in 12 other museums.
+The first in this series, a Festival of Rainforest Folklife, Passport to the Tropics, drew 25,000 visitors in November 1988.

 In FY 1989, the International Gallery will sponsor an exhibition organized by the St. Louis Art Museum entitled "Caribbean Festival Arts."
 The exhibition focuses on the arts of three pan-Caribbean festivals: a widespread masquerade commonly known as Jonkonnu, an Islamic festival commemorating the death of Husein, and the pre-Lenten Carnival culminating in Mardi Gras.
-It will explore the European, middle Eastern, and African sources for festival themes, costumes, and accoutrements; the development of these arts in the Caribbean; their present reality in the lives of Caribbean populations; and the diffusion of these festivals to sites such as New York, Toronto, Miami, New Orleans, and London.
+It will explore the European, Middle Eastern, and African sources for festival themes, costumes, and accoutrements; the development of these arts in the Caribbean; their present reality in the lives of Caribbean populations; and the diffusion of these festivals to sites such as New York, Toronto, Miami, New Orleans, and London.
 Ancillary programming for the public will be extensive and will include some activities, such as a Caribbean marketplace, in the open Concourse area of the Quadrangle.
 The Institution will emphasize the dissemination of information on the exhibition to the West Indian communities that have not routinely visited the Smithsonian.